Should You Trust Your Doctor’s Nutrition Advice?Dec 13, 2021

 The Medical Education System Provides Limited Nutrition Curriculum

-Most school provide some at least 1 hour of nutritional education.
+Most schools provide at least 1 hour of nutritional education.
 However, a recent survey of all accredited medical education programs in America demonstrated disturbing results.
 The number of schools with a formal medical education program devoted to nutrition fell from 2004 down to 25% and the number of hours also dropped to 19.6 on average.
-Therefore, the majority did not meet the minimal standards set forth by the National Academy of Sciences.
+Therefore, the majority did not meet the minimum standards set forth by the National Academy of Sciences.

 Physicians Offering Trust, Nutrition Advice, but Placing Blame